-Shop for wooden mangers, carved nutcrackers, handmade candles and other crafts while filling up on sausage, gingerbread cookies and roasted chestnuts.
+Shop for wooden dolls, carved nutcrackers, handmade candles and other crafts while filling up on sausage, gingerbread cookies, and roasted chestnuts.

 Music is played every evening from the balcony of the Town Hall and a huge Christmas tree covered in lights towers over the market stalls.

 Czech Christmas Markets

 In Prague, the capital of the Czech Republic, the main Christmas markets are held through Jan.
 6 in two spots about five minutes apart, Old Town and Wenceslas Squares.